 Start to incorporate longer, sniffy walks as part of your routine.
 These can be along trails, the beach or footpaths that really encourage them to use their noses.
 Dog’s perceive their world predominantly through their noses – it’s imperative to their mental wellbeing that you give them an outlet for that natural behaviour.
 Allow your dog to stop and sniff any time they want to on their walks (as long as it’s safe).
 While you may feel initially that you’ll never get anywhere, you’ll find over the weeks that the time spent sniffing particular spots diminishes.
 Further – you take your dog on their walks for them – if they want to sniff let them!
 If you want to exercise, do so without your dog.
 For barking dogs, a relaxing outing in the morning before you leave will be more useful in reducing barking than a full-on crazy play session with other dogs at the dog park.
 They will come back feeling calmer and content, rather than on a high.

-Below are a variety of different enrichment strategies that you may use to keep your dog busy during the day (or when they are likely to bark).
-You can use one or a variety of them on the same or different days – do what works for your and your dog.
+Below are a variety of different enrichment ideas you can use to keep your dog busy during the day (or when they are likely to bark).
+You can use one or a variety of them on the same or different days – do what works for you and your dog.

-- Scatter your dog’s meals out on the yard, or in the house so that they have to spend time finding each individual piece.
+- Scatter your dog’s meals out on the lawn, or in the house so that they have to spend time finding each individual piece.

-- Freeze treats and chews in icecream or yoghurt containers in summer to keep dogs busy for longer.
+- Freeze treats and chews in containers with water in summer to keep dogs busy for longer.

 - Smear some dog-appropriate peanut butter or cream cheese on bark on trees, pavers, stones or tiles to create their own little treasure hunt.